-Birds can fly into houses due to many reasons such as being misguided by indoor lights, to find food, to find shelter, to find warmth, to find a place to nest, or by pure mistake.
-Examples of birds that often fly into houses include mynahs, crows, and magpies, and sparrows, depending on geographical location.
+Birds keep flying into houses because they are either being misguided by indoor lights, finding food, finding shelter, finding warmth, finding a place to nest, or simply by pure mistake.
+Examples of birds that often fly into houses include mynahs, crows, magpies, and sparrows, depending on geographical location.

 Now you’ve known these reasons, I will now cover all of these reasons in detail, and cover more information on dealing with birds that have entered your house.
-Read on more to find out more helpful information on dealing with birds in your house!
+Read on to find out more information!

 Why Birds Keep Flying Into Your House (Detailed Explanation)